CPA for Cryptocurrency Freelancers and Remote Workers Paid in Bitcoin or Altcoins

 Freelancers often think short-term: finish the project, get paid, move on.
 But when your income comes in crypto, long-term planning matters more than ever.

-• Plan around bull and bear markets, making sure your taxes don’t wipe out your profits in the good times, or overwhelm you in the bad ones.
+- Plan around bull and bear markets, making sure your taxes don’t wipe out your profits in the good times, or burden you in the bad ones.

 8. Choosing the Right CPA for Cryptocurrency as a Freelancer